Hagridaa/BreakfastClub-React-Native/README.md

 # BreakfastClub-React-Native

-#app mafe with React-Native.
-The app is breakfast Club app- where user can buy reakfast.
+#app made with React-Native.
+The app is breakfast Club app- where user can buy breakfast.
+#UI layout made with Sketch